-The requirement to disclose interests are set down in the Localism Act 2011 and includes interests of the spouse or partner of the councillor also.
+The requirement to disclose interests are set down in the Localism Act 2011.

 The register also includes details of certain organisations that councillors belong to, whether nominated by the council, or in their own right, including public authorities or similar bodies, companies, industrial and provident societies, charities or similar bodies whose principle purposes include influencing public opinion or policy, and any Trade Union membership or membership of professional associations.

-The Register of Interests of both Parish and District Councillors is available for public inspection at the Council Offices in Coalville (see the for full details).
+The Register of Interests of both Parish and District Councillors is available for public inspection at the Council Offices in Coalville.

 Declarations of interests - when are councillors required to leave meetings?

-If anything comes up for discussion at any Council meeting (including any Committees, Sub-Committees or other meetings conducting Council business) in which the Councillor has an interest, including anything which is already registered on the Register of Interests, then the Councillor has to declare that interest to the meeting and ensure any new interest is recorded on their Register.
+If anything comes up for discussion at any Council meeting (including any Committees, Sub-Committees or other meetings conducting Council business) in which the Councillor has an interest, including anything which is already registered on the Register of Interests, then the Councillor has to declare that interest to the meeting and ensure any new interest is recorded on their Register as necessary.